Our veterinary specialty and emergency team are led by veterinarians whose focus is on the welfare of patients first and foremost.

 Following the completion of her residency, she became a staff surgeon at VCA-RIVER in Chattanooga, TN.
 She became a Diplomate of the American College of Veterinary Surgeons during this time.
 Dr. Mitchell’s professional interests include wound management and reconstructive surgery, surgical oncology, ACL surgery, and minimally-invasive surgery including arthroscopic and laparoscopic procedures.

 In her free time, Dr. Mitchell enjoys spending time with her husband, family, and friends, in addition to weight lifting, being outdoors and staying active.
-Dr. Mitchell has a 3 legged pitbull and one cat who also occupy a significant portion of her free time.
+Dr. Mitchell has a 3-legged pitbull and one cat who also occupy a significant portion of her free time.
 She is very excited to be back home in Knoxville, TN.

 Dr. Morré grew up in New England, working in animal rescue prior to pursuing a career as a veterinarian.
 She has an extensive resume in both academic and private practice veterinary medicine.
 She completed her undergraduate training at Murray State in KY and pursued her veterinary degree at Iowa State University.
 Following veterinary school, she completed a competitive small animal surgery and medicine internship at Oklahoma State before embarking on a career in private practice.

 Dr. Morré’s private practice experience in the Northeast ranged from associate DVM to practice owner.
-After building a successful practice in New Hampshire, Dr. Morré decided she wanted to specialize in Internal Medicine and so she pursued a Specialty Internship with the Veterinary Specialists of Rochester, NY.
+After building a successful practice in New Hampshire, Dr. Morré decided she wanted to specialize in internal medicine and so she pursued a Specialty Internship with the Veterinary Specialists of Rochester, NY.
 She was then offered a prestigious residency slot in Small Animal Internal Medicine at Virginia-Maryland College of Veterinary Medicine.
 She excelled in her residency program and finished a concurrent Master’s degree in June 2017.

 Dr. Morré is board-certified in internal medicine.
 She is well recognized by her mentors and peers for her clinical expertise and her compassion.
 Her clinical interests include feline geriatric diseases (hyperthyroidism, renal disease) and respiratory diseases.